diagrams/diagrams-doc/doc/diagrams-tutorial.rst

 --------

-It's quite common to want to *align* some diagrams in a certain way when placing them next to one another --- for example, we might want a horizontal row of diagrams aligned along their top edges.
+It's quite common to want to *align* some diagrams in a certain way when placing them next to one another---for example, we might want a horizontal row of diagrams aligned along their top edges.
 The *alignment* of a diagram simply refers to its position relative to its local origin, and convenient alignment functions are provided for